 Туре Lexical?
-Examples Standard scalar No (Horn 1972), except possibly Some group members attended. implicatures for the existence of lexical scales => not all group members attended Blind scalar No, just like standard scalar #Some Italians come from a warm country. implicatures implicatures (Magri 2009) Presuppositions Yes (Heim 1983) None of my students knows that he is incompetent. (=> all of my students are incompetent) Anti- Like standard presuppositions, #John is incompetent and he believes it. presupositions possibly with lexical scales in addition Homogeneity [not entirely clear yet, but probably John will/won't find his presents. inferences not lexical] => he will find all / he will find none Supplements Yes, through the comma intonation One/#None of these guys helped his daughter, $(Potts 2005)^3$ which saved her.
+Examples Standard scalar No (Horn 1972), except possibly Some group members attended. implicatures for the existence of lexical scales => not all group members attended Blind scalar No, just like standard scalar #Some Italians come from a warm country. implicatures implicatures (Magri 2009) Presuppositions Yes (Heim 1983) None of my students knows that he is incompetent. (=> all of my students are incompetent) Anti- Like standard presuppositions, #John is incompetent and he believes it. presupositions possibly with lexical scales in addition Homogeneity [not entirely clear yet, but probably Mary will/won't find her presents. inferences not lexical] => she will find all / she will find none Supplements Yes, through the comma intonation One/#None of these women helped her son, which (Potts 2005) 4 saved him.
 Expressives Yes (Potts 2005) (#) If I were really prejudiced against the French, I wouldn't hire a Frog.